 Itad is committed to the highest standards of openness, probity and accountability.
-An important aspect of accountability and transparency is a mechanism to enable staff, sub-contractors, partners and those that we come into contact with a way to voice concerns in a responsible and effective manner.
+An important aspect of accountability and transparency is a mechanism to enable employees and Suppliers and those that we come into contact with a way to voice concerns in a responsible and effective manner.